vcflib/vcflib/src/zig/README.md

 # Zig code in vcflib

-Some new functionality is written in Zig programming language.
+Some new vcflib functionality is written in the Zig programming language.
+The first tool to use Zig code is `vcfcreatemulti`.
-Zig is very fast and performance often beats C++ code.
+Zig is very fast and performance often beats C and C++ code.

 ## Build